jbreeden/spine/README.md

 ## GUI

-Here are a few screenshots showing what you can do through the GUI
+Here are a few screenshots showing what you can do through the GUI.

+_These are a little outdated.
+In fact, the last one is more recent then the first few (notice the new nav item that appears).
+I'll add new screenshots after a few more features go in._

 #### Enable or disable the extension